davetron5000/naildrivin5.com-OLD/source/_posts/2013-04-08-technological-conservatism.markdown

 (emphasis his).

-I love everything about this, and it inspires me in two ways:
+I love everything about this, and it's a helluva lot better than [Steve Yegge's stinker][yegge].

+Siracusa's article inspires me in two ways:

 * Stop holding "what I know" so dearly.
 "Lead or bleed", as [Chad Fowler says][passionate]
 * Stop accepting unjustified idioms & conventions as being "more correct".
 "That's just the way it's done" is often the best